 On July 22, 2020, ProFrac LLC entered into a \$35.0 million loan agreement with First Financial Bank, N.A. which had a maturity of July 22, 2025 ("Main Street Loan").
-The interest rate was LIBOR plus 3.00%, floating daily.
 In August 2021, the loan agreement was amended to remove the covenants in place prior to the amendment.
-As amended, the Main Street Loan contained certain restrictive covenants which required ProFrac LLC to maintain a Fixed Charge Coverage Ratio of at least1.00:1.00, and a Maximum Leverage Ratio of 3.50:1.00.
+As amended, the Main Street Loan contained certain restrictive covenants which required ProFrac LLC to maintain a Fixed Charge Coverage Ratio of at least 1.00:1.00, and a Maximum Leverage Ratio of 3.50:1.00.
 Additionally, the Main Street Loan restricted the payment of distributions or dividends, other than for the payment of taxes.